Last Updated on

 Thomas J. Stanly Ph.d & William D. Danko Ph.D

-I had a complaint about this book being on the list because the person didn’t want to learn about rich people.
+I had a complaint about this book being on the list of blogger books because the person didn’t want to learn about rich people.
 I believe this is flawed thinking!

 Studying the way rich people think about business and life in general is a great way to learn the correct mindsets to build in yourself.
 If you don’t know the correct thought processes, how can you go about building them for yourself?